bradenhelmer/nvim-syncer/README.md

         username = "",
         -- Destination syncing path, better if absolute path. dest_path = "",
         -- Option to automatically sync on save.
-Required on_save = true
+False by defualt on_save = true
         -- List of files to be excluded. sync.lua is excluded by default! excludes = {}